Office of the Assistant Secretary for Veterans' Employment and Training, Labor.

 C. 90 Days Report Package

-The grantee must submit no later than 90 days after the grant expiration date a final report containing the following:
+The grantee will submit, no later than 90 days after the grant performance period ends, a report containing the following:

-1. Financial Status Report (SF-269A) (copy to be provided following grant awards).
+1. Interim Financial Status Report (SF-269A) (copy to be provided following grant awards).

 D. Six (6) Month Final Report

-No later than 210 days after the grant performance period ends, the grantee must submit a follow up report containing the following:
+No later than 210 days after the grant performance period ends, the grantee will submit a follow up report containing the following:

 1. Final Financial Status Report (SF-269A).

-2. Final Narrative Report identifying—(a) the total combined (directed/assisted) number of veterans placed during the entire grant period; (b) the number of veterans still employed during follow up; (c) are the veterans still employed at the same or similar job, if not what are the reasons; (d) was the training received applicable to jobs held; (e) wages at placement and during follow up period; (f) an explanation regarding why those veterans placed during the grant, but not employed at the end of the follow up period, are not so employed; and (g) any recommendations to improve the program.
+2. Final Narrative Report identifying—(a) the total combined (directed/assisted) numbers of veterans placed during the entire grant period; (b) the number of veterans still employed during follow up; (c) are the veterans still employed at the same or similar job, if not what is the reason(s); (d) was the training received, applicable to jobs held; (e) wages at placement and during follow up period; (f) an explanation of why those veterans placed during the grant period, but not employed at the end of the follow up period, are not so employed; and (g) any recommendations to improving the program.